colorFiLabs/web3/index.md

 The emergence of Defi technology has provided entrepreneurs with alternative financial funding options.
 This has created a massive disruption in the financial industry, opening new opportunities for business owners to explore for corp finance and viable investments for investors.

-At ColorAI we understand the advantages that can be implemented  to provide an edge to companies and investors in the marketplace.
+At colorFi we understand the advantages that can be implemented  to provide an edge to companies and investors in the marketplace.

 ## AI In Finance